0ur-hero/write-site/_pages/home.md

 excerpt: "Science fiction and horror writer."
 intro:
   - excerpt: 'a little about me'
-  - exerpt: 'This website is under construction{: .notice--danger}'
+  - excerpt: 'This website is under construction{: .notice--danger}'

 # features
 feature_row2: